 Several of the park’s multi-use trails are designated for mountain bike use.
-For the beginner, Chappells Field Trail is a good challenge.
+For beginners, Chappells Field Trail is a good challenge.
 For the more experienced, Three Springs Trail is an intermediate ride.
 Three Springs Trail is also open to horseback riding.
 Please be considerate of other trail users.
-For the more experienced and expert mountain biker, Crist Ridge Trail, Rock ‘N’ Ridge Trail and portions of Mountain View Trail are suggested.
+For more experienced and expert mountain bikers, Crist Ridge Trail, Rock ‘N’ Ridge Trail and portions of Mountain View Trail are suggested.

 |Canoe Creek State Park|